SHARE YOUR EXPERTISE. SHAPE THE FUTURE.

 Ground Transportation

-Round-trip transportation from the speaker’s home to their local airport and from the conference city’s airport to the conference hotel is covered by NALA.
+NALA will cover round-trip transportation from the speaker’s home to their local airport and from the conference city’s airport to the conference hotel.

 Meals

-Reasonable meal expenses for travel days and days at the conference are covered by NALA (not to exceed IRS per diem rates).
+NALA will cover reasonable meal expenses for travel days and conference days (not to exceed IRS per diem rates).

 Our feature sessions are specialized topics that help legal professionals: